cookie-status/cookie-status-dev/content/firefox/_index.md

 ## Referrer

-HTTP requests to known tracking domains are sent with the referrer policy of `strict-origin-with-cross-origin`.
-Other requests use `no-referrer-when-downgrade`.
+The default referrer policy is `strict-origin-when-cross-origin`.

 ## Other